ystia/yorc/doc/infrastructures.rst

 `Slurm <https://slurm.schedmd.com/>`_ is an open source, fault-tolerant, and highly scalable cluster management and job scheduling system for large and small Linux clusters.
 It is wildly used in High Performance Computing and it is the default scheduler of the `Bull Super Computer Suite <https://atos.net/en/products/high-performance-computing-hpc>`_ .

-Janus interacts with Slurm to allocate nodes on its cluster.
+Yorc interacts with Slurm to allocate nodes on its cluster.

 Resources based scheduling
 ~~~~~~~~~~~~~~~~~~~~~~~~~~